Binary constant-length substitutions and Mahler measures of Borwein polynomials: Introduction

 It is well known and easily shown using Jensen's formula \cite[Prop.~16.1]{KS-Book} that the logarithmic Mahler measure satisfies

 where $p(z)=a^{}_s \ts\prod_{j=1}^s (z-\alpha^{}_j)$; see \cite{EvWa} for background.
 Here, we will only consider integer polynomials.
-An old result of Kronecker \cite{K1857} implies that, if $p$ is monic, then $\fm(p)=0$ if and only if $p$ is a product of cyclotomic polynomials and a monomial.
-In this way, $\fm$ is a measure of the distance of an integer polynomial to the unit circle, and of a monic integer polynomial to a product of cyclotomic polynomials and a monomial.
+Kronecker's lemma \cite{K1857} then implies that $\fm(p)=0$ if and only if $p$ is a product of a cyclotomic polynomial (not necessarily irreducible) and a monomial.
+In this way, $\fm$ is a measure of the distance of an integer polynomial to the unit circle.

 One of the most interesting and long-standing problems in this area concerns finding polynomials with small logarithmic Mahler measures.
 Lehmer found the polynomial